tekacs/scrobble-exchange-pub/README.md

 * Victor Mikhno
 * Amar Sood

+<a id="amar">AS: Posited by Amar on a technical basis - poke me if you have objections/problems.</a>

-[AS]: # "Posited by Amar on a technical basis - poke me if you have objections."
+[AS]: #amar "Posited by Amar on a technical basis - poke me if you have objections/problems."